conversejs/converse.js/docs/source/security.rst

 The following threat model is considered:

-Malicious 3rd party scripts served through compromised side-channels, such as ad-networks, which attempt to access Converse.js's API and/or data-structures in order to personify users or to pilfer their data.
+Malicious 3rd party scripts served through compromised side-channels, such as ad-networks, which attempt to access Converse's API and/or data-structures in order to personify users or to pilfer their data.

 Mitigating measures
 ===================

-As of version 3.0.0, the following actions were taken to harden Converse.js against attacks:
+As of version 3.0.0, the following actions were taken to harden Converse against attacks:

 Separate code/data into public and private parts
 ------------------------------------------------

-1. Encapsulate Converse.js's data structures into a private closured object (named ``_converse``).
+1. Encapsulate Converse's data structures into a private closured object (named ``_converse``).
 2. Split the API into public and private parts.

 Restrict access to private code/data